MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-aws-to-microsoft-cloud-app-security.md

 #ms.custom:

 ---
+*Applies to: Microsoft Cloud App Security*

 # Connect AWS to Microsoft Cloud App Security
-This section provides instructions for connecting Cloud App Security to your existing Amazon Web Services account using the connector APIs.
+This section provides instructions for connecting Microsoft Cloud App Security to your existing Amazon Web Services account using the connector APIs.

 ## How to connect Amazon Web Services to Cloud App Security